-- Is it better to raise all the money we need for the initial period, plus a 'cushion', or to ask for enough to get started initially and then come back when we have six or 12 months' trading experience?
+- Should we raise all the start up funding we need at once or just enough to get started and then come back when we have six or 12 months' trading experience?

-- Relatives are offering to finance my new business.
-Should I accept the money as a loan, or as equity capital?
+- Should I accept business finance from relatives as a loan, or as equity capital?

 - What happens if I cannot keep up the instalments on a term loan?

 - What issues should I look out for in an equipment finance, lease or purchase agreement?

 - What is a personal guarantee on my business borrowing?

 - Should my spouse see a separate solicitor about securing a business loan on our house?

 - Do I have to give the bank a personal guarantee for overdraft facilities?